 The secondary market is where investors buy and sell securities.
 This sub-function applies to the total trading portfolio (i.e. equity, corporate credit, sovereign credit).
 The amount to be reported shall include the value of securities measured as the total amount of securities in the held-for-trading accounting category.
 Securities shall be reported at fair value at the reporting date.
 The amount shall not include loans, derivatives and non-tradable assets (e.g. receivables).

-Reference: IAS 32.11; FINREP: Annex V. Part 1.Chapter 4.1, paragraph 17; FINREP: Annex III, Table 04.01; FSB (2013).
+Background reference: IAS 32.11; FINREP: Annex V. Part 1.Chapter 4.1, paragraph 17; FINREP: Annex III, Table 04.01; FSB (2013).

 r0090-0100 – 4.31-4.32 Optional: secondary markets / trading by product